South Asian Studies

 Most of our students spend a semester or a summer in one of the many Mount Holyoke College-approved South Asian study abroad programs.

-South Asian studies majors and minors graduate to pursue careers in fields as varied as education, business, NGOs, journalism, the arts, government service, and graduate study.
+South Asian studies majors graduate to pursue graduate study and careers in fields as varied as education, business, NGOs, journalism, the arts, and government service.

 This area of study is administered by the Asian Studies Committee: